 Nothing I believe is set in stone

 I tend to avoid thinking about my personality as 'that's the way I am', because I can't expect to know what I'm capable of understanding in the future.
-My attitudes towards religion and spirituality are evolving.
+My attitudes towards religion and spirituality are evolving, for example.
 One thing I do believe is that our identity is managed by our surroundings, which can change with intention.

 Sometimes I maintain control to a fault

 I generally consider myself an independent person, though I've also seen how wearing that independence as a badge of honour - and trying to maintain that control - can prevent showing people my true self, which limits intimacy.
-When I fall prey to maintaining control I'm not asking for help, not expressing my emotions naturally, or letting my personal boundaries be infringed to avoid conflict.
+When I fall prey to maintaining control I'm not asking for help, not expressing my emotions naturally, or letting people cross my boundaries to avoid conflict.
 Part of overcoming this is trying to hear myself better and practice listening to my internal cues.
 I'm still working on achieving a better balance between thinking and feeling, and surrendering control when it's needed.

 I don't have life goals anymore

 I used to have a 'bucket list', like many people do.
 Not on paper, but in my head.
 For example, I wanted to do a marathon, an ironman, study overseas, write a novel or two.
 Though I found this painted a picture of life as a whole, where everything was something I wanted to do 'one day'.
 When I stopped thinking that way, and instead thought more about what decisions would actually serve a better life, I became better able to bring forward the things that created satisfaction and happiness, and left me feeling less 'behind' all the time.